davidvdev/responsive-web-design-exercise/README.md

 **Responsive Web Design**, not surprisingly, is designing a web page to respond to the size of the device's screen being used to view it.

 Specifically, the most important criteria to respond to is the **width** of the device's screen.

-Lastly, what specifically **responds**?
-Primarily, the overall layout of the page, but you can pretty much change anything on the page you want.
 For example, I'm sure you've seen the menu links in a navigation bar disappear and be replaced with a "hamburger" icon before.
-Take a look at the image at the top of this lesson too - notice how the number of columns changes?

-Okay, now that you know what Responsive Design is, let's look at some real-world examples out there.

 **Facts You Should Know**

-Here are some facts from [2020 Mobile vs. Desktop Usage Insights](https://techjury.net/blog/mobile-vs-desktop-usage/#gref)
+Here are some facts from: [2020 Mobile vs. Desktop Usage Insights](https://techjury.net/blog/mobile-vs-desktop-usage/#gref)

 - Over the course of one year, mobile users share increased by over 10%.
 - Mobile vs desktop usage stats in 2020 reveal 50% B2B inquiries are made on mobile.